bouhormq/Naadi/docs/firebase-setup-guide.md

 7. Download the `google-services.json` file
 8. Save this file as `naadi-user/google-services.json`

-#### 2.3.2 Register Business Android App
+#### 2.3.2 Register Partner Android App
 1. Click on the Android icon AGAIN to add a second Android app
-2. Enter your Android package name: `com.naadi.business`
+2. Enter your Android package name: `com.naadi.partner`
-   - This matches the `android.package` in naadi-business/app.json
+   - This matches the `android.package` in naadi-partner/app.json
-3. Enter an App Nickname (e.g., "Naadi Business Android")
+3. Enter an App Nickname (e.g., "Naadi Partner Android")
 4. (Optional) Enter the SHA-1 debugging certificate
 5. Click "Register app"
 6. Download the `google-services.json` file
-7. Save this file as `naadi-business/google-services.json`
+7. Save this file as `naadi-partner/google-services.json`

 ## 3. Configure Expo for Native Platforms (iOS/Android)